mitchnegus/wp-member-bios/README.txt

 It allows users to submit biographical information through a form provided by the plugin, and then uses this information to automatically generate a profile for that member.
 These member profiles are then displayed on the site in two locations.
 First, the plugin adds a 'Members' page immediately off your site's root page (e.g. at `www.mysite/members`) where all of the members are displayed.
-Clicking on a member on this page will take you to the member's individual profile, which inlcudes all of the biographical information that the member provided through the form.
+Clicking a member on this page will take you to the member's individual profile, which inlcudes all of the biographical information that the member provided through the form.
 The main 'Members' page includes a link to the form, so that members can easily add themselves.

 On the backend, the plugin also provides a site administrator with a variety of customization options.